 4100 West Comanche

 Located adjacent to the Boot Hill Casino and Resort, the Heritage Area is a unique display of buffalo and longhorn cattle that explains how livestock changed Southwest Kansas.
 Recently unveiled is the Wild West Hall of Fame which features eleven inductees from Hollywood stars to local icons.

 From gaming, dining, and entertainment, it’s all covered in a beautiful complex that is a tribute to the Wild West era.
 With over 700 slots, a full range of table games including Roulette, this first state-owned casino is very popular.
 Lodging is available nearby.

 Corner of East Highway 154 and 400

-This 38 foot cross marks the spot where in 1591 Spanish explorer, Francisco Vasques de Coronado, crossed the Arkansas river in search of the “Cities of Gold.”
-Father Juan de Padilla who travelled with Coronado kept a diary of this event and held a thanksgiving ceremony said to be the first Christian church service held in the nation 100 years before the pilgrims landed.
+This 38-foot cross marks the spot where in 1591 Spanish explorer, Francisco Vasques de Coronado, crossed the Arkansas River in search of the “Cities of Gold.”
+Father Juan de Padilla who traveled with Coronado kept a diary of this event and held a thanksgiving ceremony said to be the first Christian church service held in the nation 100 years before the pilgrims landed.

 Must Try Places to Eat